Ron Ormond: Christian films

-and The Believer's Heaven address the second coming of Jesus Christ, communism and American conformism, with Pirkle's preaching the basis of the films.
+Following his collaborations with Pirkle, Ormond continued to make Christian exploitation films.
+In 1976, he collaborated on The Grim Reaper.
+John R. Rice had been looking for opportunities that would help promote Jerry Falwell as his successor.
+Rice, who lived near Ormond in Nashville, contacted Ormond to produce the film to feature Falwell and Jack Van Impe which they filmed on location in Murfreesboro, Tennessee.
+The Grim Reaper was part of a 1970s genre of horror films that became known as "Christploitation" films.

 In 1979 he directed 39 Stripes, the tale of a former chain-gang member who converts to Christianity.
-He also directed 1976's The Grim Reaper, produced by June Ormond, as well as Surrender at Navajo Canyon for Pete Rice, and a travelogue for John Rice.
+He also directed Surrender at Navajo Canyon for Pete Rice, and a travelogue for John Rice entitled The Land Where Jesus Walked.
 The Second Coming was next on the agenda, but Ormond died of cancer before production.
 A shortened one hour version was eventually directed by his son Tim Ormond who also scripted, and produced by him and June Ormond.
 The film is dedicated to the memory of Ron Ormond and John Rice.

 Legacy

 Biographer Jimmy McDonough published an exhaustive biography of the Ormond family titled The Exotic Ones: That Fabulous Film-Making Family from Music City, U.S.A. – The Ormonds in May 2023.
 It was produced by film director Nicolas Winding Refn.
 From Hollywood to Heaven: The Lost and Saved Films of the Ormond Family, a Blu-ray set of all the Ormond exploitation and religious titles, was released in conjunction with the book.

 RiffTrax, consisting of former Mystery Science Theater 3000 alumni Kevin Murphy, Bill Corbett and Michael J. Nelson, spoofed Mesa of Lost Women on April 2, 2012.